 Participation is completely voluntary and without extra charge.
-To take full advantage of the program, you are encouraged to enroll within the first 12 weeks of Pregnancy.
+To take full advantage of the program, you are encouraged to enroll within the first trimester of Pregnancy.
 You can enroll any time, up to your 34th week.
 To enroll, call the number on the back of your ID card.

-As a program participant, you can call any time, 24 hours a day, seven days a week, with any questions or concerns you might have.
+As a program participant, you can always call your nurse with any questions or concerns you might have.